PainDiffusion: Learning to Express Pain: EXPERIMENTS

 \section{EXPERIMENTS}

 Our experiments are designed with two primary goals.
 First, we aim to demonstrate that our model outperforms the baseline and common approaches in facial expression generation.
 Second, we seek to show that our model can produce arbitrary-length predictions without divergence.
-To achieve these objectives, we propose a new set of metrics specifically for evaluating pain facial expression and long-term prediction errors.
+To achieve these objectives, we propose a new set of metrics specifically for evaluating pain facial expressions and long-term prediction errors.
+We then conduct a human evaluation with both laypersons and clinicians to assess the model's naturalistic.